 UIOMAC=uio_mac_sun_module; export UIOMAC RHDMAC=rhd_mac_sun_module; export RHDMAC you specify the name of the subdirectories with the makefiles.
 The other lines only have to be edited if you want to organize the directories in a completely different way.
 In this case you have to adapt the configure script, too.

 MAC=linux

 3.5 Fortran Files

-Table 3 shows a list of all source files necessary to compile CO5BOLD.
-Table 4 shows the former list.
+Tables 3 and 4 show a list of all source files necessary to compile the complete version of CO5BOLD.
+Table 5 shows the former list.